Which phone shall I buy? Should I wear the maroon shirt tonight or the black one? Should I stick to my current job or switch to a new job?

 In the process, you might fail to consider better options because you never knew they existed.
 For example, let’s say you plan to run a profitable business at a budget of 25,000$.
 Now you can either fixate your view on two options or you can explore all possible businesses in the budget and pick the one which matches your passion and goals the best.

 Often, we fail to explore more options.
 Having fewer choices makes the process smoother and less stressful.
 But of course, the ease of making the decision causes a compromise on the outcome because you did not consider all options.
+Data is a crucial element especially when you’re making decisions in the workplace.

 Deciding without looking at options is like marrying your first girlfriend.
 You never know if you made the right decision because you have nothing to compare against.